 October Alumni Weekend

-Reflect, Connect and Explore: Edinburgh Medical School 300 Alumni Weekends
+Reflect, connect and explore: Edinburgh Medical School 300 Alumni Weekends

 Our Autumn Alumni Weekend will take place on 2-4 October 2026.

-All day programme events are free of charge but have limited capacity.
-Please register via Eventbrite by 12 September 2026 if you would like to attend the day programme.
-A registration link will be published in the coming weeks.
+Please register via Eventbrite by 12 September 2026 if you would like to attend the day programme events.

 Group photo of the MBChB Class of 1974 standing on the steps of the Edinburgh Futures Institute